 Do you remember when comic book based movies were fun?
-I’d site Bryan Singer’s first X-Men movie as the beginning of this new age of superhero movies as before that good comic based movies were few and far between; we had Donner’s Superman films in the 70s and Tim Burton’s Batman films in the 80s, but since the year 2000 we’ve had slew of good to excellent films from this genre.
-Sure not all of them have been good, but overall us comic geeks have been fairly happy.
-Now the point I’m trying to make is that even the bad ones had a sense of fun, and that is what is sorely missing in this latest DC venture from Warner Bros.
+I’d site Bryan Singer’s first X-Men movie as the beginning of this new age of superhero movies, as before that good comic based movies were few and far between sure we had Donner’s Superman films in the 70s and Tim Burton’s Batman films in the 80s but since the year 2000 we’ve had slew of good to excellent films from this genre.
+Now, not all of them have been all that great but overall us comic geeks have been fairly happy.
+The point I’m trying to make here is that even the bad ones managed to have a sense of fun, and that is what is sorely missing in this latest DC venture from Warner Bros.

-Zack Snyder’s Batman v Superman: Dawn of Justice is the second installment of the DC Extended Universe that began with Snyder’s Man of Steel, and this film follows right on its heels, taking us all on a dark journey to Gritty Town.
-The movie begins eighteen months after the destructive battle of Metropolis, the one that left thousands dead, and has caused many to be a little concerned with this being of godlike powers and no accountability.
-At the forefront of this is Senator June Finch (Holly Hunter) who convenes hearings to discuss the controversial aspects of Superman (Henry Cavill), but then there is Lex Luthor (Jesse Eisenberg), who is a bit more hands on with his concerns, and has managed to procure some kryptonite.
+Batman v Superman: Dawn of Justice is the second installment of the DC Extended Universe that began with Zack Snyder’s Man of Steel, and this film follows right on its heels of that film in taking us all on a dark journey to Gritty Town.
+The movie begins eighteen months after the destructive battle of Metropolis, the one that left thousands dead, and has caused many to be a little concerned with this being of godlike powers with no apparent accountability.
+At the forefront of this is Senator June Finch (Holly Hunter), who convenes hearings to discuss the controversial aspects of Superman (Henry Cavill), but then there is Lex Luthor (Jesse Eisenberg) a man who is a bit more hands-on with his concerns and has managed to procure some kryptonite.
 He wants the Senator’s help in getting an import license so he can bring it stateside.

 So super genius Lex Luthor needs help to get stuff through customs? *sigh*

-This version of Lex did not work for me at all.
-He was just so over-the-top and silly that I couldn’t take him serioulsy as a viable threat to Superman, but then again this film is all about Batman vs Superman not Superman vs Lex Luthor, and boy does Bruce Wayne (Ben Affleck) really hate Superman.
-Bruce lays the blame for the thousands dead from Superman’s battle with Zod (Michael Shannon) right at the Kryptonian’s feet, and rightly so, but he really takes it to an extreme.
-He tells Alfred (Jeremey Irons) that if there is even a one percent chance of Superman going evil he must be put down.
+This version of Lex did not work for me at all, he was just so over-the-top and silly that I couldn’t take him seriously as a viable threat to Superman, but then again this film is all about Batman vs Superman not Superman vs Lex Luthor, and boy does Bruce Wayne (Ben Affleck) really hate Superman.
+Bruce lays the blame for the thousands dead from Superman’s battle with Zod (Michael Shannon) right at the Kryptonian’s feet, and rightly so, but he really takes it to an extreme level here.
+He tells Alfred (Jeremey Irons) that if there is even a one percent chance of Superman going evil that must take it as a certainty.
+I

-I’d say this is out of character for Batman but in this DC Extended Universe heroes kill people willy-nilly.
+I’d say this is rather out of character for Batman but in this DC Extended Universe, heroes kill people willy-nilly.
 Batman is even seen using a gun to blow several people away (this is certainly something that will piss off many Batman fans), and if Lois Lane (Amy Adams) is ever in danger Superman will take…you…out.
-What’s bizarre is that Batman’s hard-on for killing Superman isn’t even the reason for the title fight (which is something we have to wait two hours for), Lex is of course behind it all, and it is such a contrived moment that both the “heroes” come across as complete idiots.
-The 1976 DC/Marvel cross-over “Superman vs Spider-man” gave a better excuse for why Superman would fight a fellow hero.
+What’s bizarre is that Batman’s hard-on for killing Superman isn’t even the reason for the title fight – which is something we have to wait two hours for – as Lex is of course behind it all, and it is such a contrived moment that both the “heroes” come across as complete idiots.
+The 1976 DC/Marvel cross-over “Superman vs Spider-Man” gave a better excuse for why Superman would fight a fellow hero.

 Now if you saw that spoilerific trailer you know that Batman and Superman eventually team-up to fight Doomsday, but what you don’t know is how awful this fight is.
-Doomsday looks like a poorly rendered cave troll who occasionally explodes with Godzilla like energy blasts, and Batman becomes a fifth wheel for the finale.
-Who steps up to help is of course Wonder Woman (Gal Gadot), and she is the one ray of sunshine in this whole dreary mess.
+Doomsday looks like a poorly rendered cave troll from Lord of the Rings, who occasionally explodes with Godzilla like energy blasts, and Batman becomes a fifth wheel for the finale when Wonder Woman (Gal Gadot) shows up, and she is the one ray of sunshine in this whole dreary mess.
 If one good thing came out of this grim and depressing movie is that I’m really looking forward to the Wonder Woman movie.

-The tone really is the problem with this movie; it’s as if Zack Snyder was thinking, “Mister Nolan, you call your Batman dark and gritty?
-Well I’m going to suck every iota of colour and joy out of mine.”
-And it’s not only the films colour palette that is grim and dismal as once again we question poor Clark Kent’s Kansas upbringing.
+The tone really is the major problem with this movie, it’s as if Zack Snyder was thinking, “Mister Nolan, you call your Batman dark and gritty?
+Well, I’m going to suck every iota of colour and joy out of mine.”
+And it’s not only the films colour palette that is grim and dismal, as once again we are forced to question poor Clark Kent’s Kansas upbringing.
 In Man of Steel we got Jonathon Kent (Kevin Costner) telling young Clark that his secret is more important than the lives of a busload of children, and this time out we get Martha Kent (Diane Lane) telling her son, “Be their hero, Clark.
 Be their angel, be their monument, be anything they need you to be… or be none of it.
 You don’t owe this world a thing.
 You never did.”

 What the hell does that even mean?
-Clark may have been born on another planet but Earth is his home, which is like telling an immigrant to the United States that they owe no allegiance to their new home.
-In these most trying times I don’t think this is a message filmmakers should be touting.
+Clark may have been born on another planet but Earth is his home, which is like telling an immigrant to the United States that they owe no allegiance to their new home, and in these most trying times I don’t think that this is a message filmmakers should be touting.
 Or at least not in a comic book movie.

-And for almost the entire duration of this film that is exactly what Superman does, he shows no sense of duty to his fellow man, sure he saves the occasional cat from a tree but he’s only doing that stuff because he thinks his dad wanted him to (though from his dad’s “pep talks” from the previous film I’m not sure where he got that idea), and really if it wasn’t for Lois he’d have told the whole world to fuck off by now.
+And for almost the entire duration of this film that is exactly what Superman does, he shows no sense of duty to his fellow man, sure he saves the occasional cat from a tree but he’s only doing that stuff because he thinks his dad wanted him to – though from his dad’s “pep talks” from the previous film I’m not sure where he got that idea – and if it wasn’t for Lois he’d have probably told the whole world to fuck off by now.

-Note: The movie actually opens up with Batman’s origin story because once again Zack Snyder is under the impression that are still people out there that don’t know it.
-And seeing young Bruce’s parents’ gunned downed only highlights how stupid it is to see him use a gun later.
+Note: The movie actually opens up with Batman’s origin story because once again Zack Snyder is under the impression that there are still people out there who don’t know it, and seeing young Bruce’s parents’ gunned downed only highlights how stupid it is to see him use a gun later.

-As I’ve mentioned this is all part of the DC Extended Universe, and this movie really should have been called Batman v Superman: Dawn of the Justice League as along with Wonder Woman’s appearance we get peaks at The Flash, Aquaman and Cyborg.
-Warner Bros and DC’s desire to catch up with Marvel and Disney is quite apparent, and also quite sad because they are really going about it the wrong way.
+As I’ve mentioned this is all part of the DC Extended Universe and this movie really should have been called Batman v Superman: Dawn of the Justice League as along with Wonder Woman’s appearance we get peaks at The Flash, Aquaman, and Cyborg.
+This is obviously because of Warner Bros and DC’s desire to catch up with Marvel and Disney, which is quite sad because they are really going about it the wrong way.
 Say what you want about the Marvel films but dark and depressing are not adjectives one associates with them.
-Now Captain America: Civil War does look like Marvel is heading down a darker path, but they’ve earned it, they built up a great collection of heroes and now they can have fun shaking things up.
-With Batman v Superman: Dawn of Justice Zack Snyder and friends have brought us the last act of Casey at the Bat without the proper set up.
-There will be no joy in Muddville.
+Now Captain America: Civil War does look like Marvel is heading down a darker path, but they’ve earned it, they’ve built up a great collection of heroes and now they can have fun shaking things up.
+With Batman v Superman: Dawn of Justice Zack Snyder and friends have brought us the last act of Casey at the Bat but without the proper setup, and thus there will be no joy in Mudville tonight.

 - This Batmobile makes the Tumbler look like a Pinto

-- Though contrived the fight between Batman and Superman is pretty badass.
+- Though moronically contrived the fight between Batman and Superman is pretty badass.

 - Perry White assigns Clark an article on a football game.
 Why would he do this?
 Kent isn’t a sports columnist.

-- Krptonians have the worst security measures.
-Three films have shown Lex easily access their tech.
+- Kryptonians have the worst security measures.
+Three films have shown Lex easily accessing their tech.

 - Why would criminals branded by Batman be killed by fellow prisoners?
-Wouldn’t they form a club?
+Wouldn’t they form a “I survived Batman” club instead?

-- Two separate newscasters state how “No innocent bystanders” around during the big fight.
-Well that’s a relief.
+- Two separate newscasters state how there are “No innocent bystanders” around during the big fight.
+Well, that’s a relief.